TGAC/grassroots-frictionless-data/README.md

 ### Windows

-Under Windows, there is a Visual Studio project in the `build/windows` folder that allows you to build the geocoder library.
+Under Windows, there is a Visual Studio project in the `build/windows` folder that allows you to build the Frictionless Data library.